StevenClontz/blog/source/_posts/2012-10-28-resume-now-online.markdown

 <!-- more -->

 I knew I wanted my resume to be web-first.
 The last time I wrote a resume (back in early 2011) I had TeX'd it up locally.
 And hey, at least that's better than a Word document, right?
-However, and maybe I've gotten lazier in the past two years... trudging through this didn't seem appealing:
+However, and maybe I've gotten lazier in the past two years... but trudging through this didn't seem appealing:

 ```
 \begin{ressection}{Education}